quantumlib/Qualtran/docs/reference/qualtran/surface_code/data_block.md

 ## Classes

-[`class DataBlock`](../../qualtran/surface_code/data_block/DataBlock.md): A cost model for the data block of a surface code compilation.
+[`class DataBlock`](../../qualtran/surface_code/DataBlock.md): Methods for modeling the costs of the data block of a surface code compilation.

 [`class SimpleDataBlock`](../../qualtran/surface_code/SimpleDataBlock.md): A simple data block that uses a fixed code distance and routing overhead.

-[`class CompactDataBlock`](../../qualtran/surface_code/CompactDataBlock.md): The compact data block uses a fixed code distance and routing overhead.
+[`class CompactDataBlock`](../../qualtran/surface_code/CompactDataBlock.md): The compact data block uses a fixed code distance and one, long access hallway.

 [`class IntermediateDataBlock`](../../qualtran/surface_code/IntermediateDataBlock.md): The intermediate data block uses a fixed code distance and routing overhead.